rollkit/docs/docs/tutorials/wordle.md

 With that, we implemented all our Keeper functions!
 Time to compile the blockchain and take it out for a test drive.

-# Run the Wordle Chain
+## Run the Wordle Chain
 <!-- markdownlint-disable MD013 -->

+### Run a Celestia DA Light Node

+Follow instructions to install and start your Celestia Data Availalbility layer Light Node selecting the network that you had previously used.
+You can find instructions to install and run the node [here](https://docs.celestia.org/nodes/light-node).

+After you have Go and Ignite CLI installed, and your Celestia Light Node running on your machine, you're ready to build, test, and launch your own sovereign rollup.

-## Building and Running Wordle Chain
+### Building and Running Wordle Chain

 We have a handy `init.sh` found in this repo [here](https://github.com/celestiaorg/devrel-tools).